atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

-Negative integer values for `ttl`/`ttb` are accepted by the regex (the syntax allows `(-?)\d+`) but server-side semantics are documented at the constants level — typically only `ttr:-1` ("cache forever") is a useful negative.
+Negative integer values for `ttl`/`ttb` are accepted by the regex (the syntax allows `(-?)\d+`) but server-side semantics are documented at the constants level, typically only `ttr:-1` ("cache forever") is a useful negative.

 ### 7.2 Tag ordering